micmejia/bible-dump/NKJV/Joshua/Josh 8.md

 And he commanded them, saying: "Behold, you shall lie in ambush against the city, behind the city.
 Do not go very far from the city, but all of you be ready.

 ###### 5
-Then I and all the people who _are_ with me will approach the city; and it will come about, when they come out against us as at the first, that we shall flee before them.
+Then I and all the people who are with me will approach the city; and it will come about, when they come out against us as at the first, that we shall flee before them.

 ###### 6
-For they will come out after us till we have drawn them from the city, for they will say, '_They are_ fleeing before us as at the first.'
+For they will come out after us till we have drawn them from the city, for they will say, 'They are fleeing before us as at the first.'
 Therefore we will flee before them.

 ###### 7
 Then you shall rise from the ambush and seize the city, for the Lord your God will deliver it into your hand.

 ###### 8
-And it will be, when you have taken the city, _that_ you shall set the city on fire.
+And it will be, when you have taken the city, that you shall set the city on fire.
 According to the commandment of the Lord you shall do.
 See, I have commanded you."

 ###### 9
 Joshua therefore sent them out; and they went to lie in ambush, and stayed between Bethel and Ai, on the west side of Ai; but Joshua lodged that night among the people.